Rosary Altar Society

 The Easter Season is a time for deepening the Christian experience, for spiritual growth, and for entering more fully into the life and unity of the community.

-Please contact Pastor Adam Forno at 465-0482 ext 13 for more information
+Please contact Deacon Greg Mansfield, Parish Life Director at 465-0482 ext 213 for more information

 on how you might become fully initiated into the Catholic Community.